haidaraM/zsh-history-cleaner/README.md

   -a, --analyze
           Analyze the history file and provide statistics about the commands over time.
 No changes are made to the history file when this flag is used

+      --top-n <TOP_N>
+          Number of top commands/binaries to display in analysis.
+Only used with --analyze

+          [default: 10]

   -h, --help
           Print help (see a summary with '-h')